Track Sets, Reps, and Weight: A Simple Workout Log App Guide

 | Workout log app | Fast logging plus usable history | Needs a good template flow | Most strength-focused lifters |

-If you want a system built around low-friction logging instead of manual cleanup, the workout logging workflow shows what good in-app execution looks like.
+If you want a system built around low-friction logging instead of manual cleanup, the workout logging workflow and fast set logging page show what good in-app execution looks like.

 The simplest progression rule you can follow